ruancomelli/brag-ai/README.md

 - **Integration with other tools**: Support for other tools like GitLab, Bitbucket etc.
 - **Custom Templates**: Create your own formats for brag documents
 - **Export Options**: Additional export formats
+- **Local Processing**: Your data stays on your machine if you use local LLMs

 ## Contributing